 The financial results for Mutual Energy are prepared on a conventional trading basis subject to adjustments to total revenue for extra unusual segmental revenue agreed with the Utility Regulator as an offset to the loss of revenue following recent, now ended, faults in the Moyle Interconnector.
 This added £12.3m to revenue in the most recent year and £17.2m a year earlier.
 The expectation is that this additional customer charge has now been removed.

 In 2017 faulty low voltage under-water cables were replaced and, coincidentally, a high voltage cable fault discovered in February 2017 has also been repaired and full capacity has been restored.

-Mutual Energy has an operational natural gas project at Maydown to deliver on the promise of gas to seven towns in the west.
-That business recorded a pre-tax profit of £1.7m in 2018-19.
+Mutual Energy has a fully operational natural gas project at Maydown to deliver on the promise of gas to seven towns in the west.

 The largest expenditure each year is the cost of interest on borrowed capital.
-In the year to March 2019, interest costs were £18.9m, down from £19.9m a year ago.
-Longer-term borrowing increased in 2018-19 by £180m as investment in the gas network in the western area continued.
+In the year to March 2018, interest costs were £19.9m.
+Longer-term borrowing reduces each year and in March totalled over £275m, £6m less than a year ago.